h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ![get-frames](assets/get-frames.png)

 Here you will be able to see all the “tables” that we have printed in our Jupyter Notebook, for example, you will see the outputs of the `.head()` function that we used earlier.
 Also, you will see a frame with the predictions and all the frames which we have worked with.
-Look for the `loan_level_50k.hex` frame, this is the dataset that we imported at the beginning of the tutorial.
+Look for the `loan_level_50k.hex` frame, this is the dataset that we imported at the beginning of the self-paced course.
 In the picture below, you will see three frames highlighted, the first one is the dataset we imported, and the other two are the train and test sets.

 ![flow-frames](assets/flow-frames.png)